tmtabor/tmtabor/content/pages/software.md

 **[GenePattern Python Library](https://github.com/genepattern/genepattern-python)** is a Python wrapper for the GenePattern API.
-It provides programmatic access for searching and selecting analysess, uploading files, submitting jobs, retrieving the analysis results and sending those results to a downstream step in an analysis pipeline.
+It provides programmatic access for searching and selecting analyses, uploading files, submitting jobs, retrieving the analysis results and sending those results to a downstream step in an analysis pipeline.

 **[Jupyter WYSIWYG Editor](https://github.com/genepattern/jupyter-wysiwyg)** is an